9.2 Entering Bank Statements

 - Activity Type– Select a statement activity type.
 This identifies a transaction to be processed by a specific accounting template.

 - Trans Code– Identifies the type of transaction in a bank statement; such as bill orders, deposits, direct debits, drafts, fees, payments, receipts, and voided transactions.
-Other transaction values are:
+The most commonly used transaction values are:

 - Select the Addenda Information tab.